 Besides being an obvious rip off of the FBI, the FIB is a pretty appropriate name when you consider that fib is a another word for lie, which is what they're pretty much built around.

 The little CJ/Ryder/Big Smoke Cameo in Hood Safari hints they are in this era, but why are they good friends?
-Because in this continuity the Families have zero qualms dealing hard drugs so Smoke and Ryder never had to betray CJ and Sweet.
+Because in this continuity the Families have zero qualms dealing hard drugs so Smoke and Ryder had no motive to betray CJ and Sweet.

 If the player chooses to have Franklin escape the cops alongside Lamar, the duo will talk about the old GSF.
-They will speculate that the O Gs are either dead or live in mansions, [[spoiler: which is exactly what happened after San Andreas
+They will speculate that the OGs are either dead or live in mansions, which is exactly what happened after San Andreas.

 Most people have come to believe that the 3 protagonists are meant to represent the 3 standard types of GTA players.
 A less common (and more accurate) interpretation is that the protagonists represent 3 classic aspects of the series, and hence of Wide Open Sandboxes in general: